mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ## Alternatives

-An alternative approach would be to make changes to cluster logging operator to ensure that it can manage fluentd DaemonSet pod on the Windows nodes
+An alternative approach would be to modify the cluster logging operator to manage Fluentd service on the Windows nodes.

-We are deciding to not go ahead with this approach considering the timeframe and all the unknowns present in this project.
+We are deciding not to go ahead with this approach in the current timeframe since the fluentd DaemonSet pod cannot be deployed onto the Windows nodes, this introduces many unknowns in this project.

-## Infrastructure Needed

-Windows worker nodes will available for the e2e tests to run against.
-The existing openshift-ansible github repository will host the code being implemented as part of this feature.